ArghyaChatterjee/Hydra/README.md

 roslaunch hydra_ros uhumans2.launch use_gt_frame:=false
 ```

-:warning: To achieve the best results with Kimera-VIO, you should wait for the LCD vocabulary to finish loading before starting the rosbag.
+To achieve the best results with Kimera-VIO, you should wait for the LCD vocabulary to finish loading before starting the rosbag.

 #### Running Using VIO and DSG Loop Closures